 - Staff will provide education and direction to students on coughing and sneezing into their elbows or using a tissue, throw used tissues in the trash and wash their hands immediately afterwards, and to not touch their eyes, nose or mouth.

-- When a child uses the toilet, a teacher will teach the child to close the lid before flushing, and will supervise proper hand washing.
+- When a child uses the toilet, a teacher will supervise proper hand washing.
 That teacher will also clean the sink, soap container and toilet as soon as possible.

 - Outdoor play: The sand table is put away.
 We will use our playground and not go to the public playground.
 We will clean high touch items after each class (e.g chalk, handles on wheelie toys, etc).

-- The wearing of face masks will be optional for staff and students.
+- The wearing of face masks will be recommended for staff and students.

 - Students will sanitize or wash their hands before leaving class.

 - One teacher will bring the child out to the parent and sign the child out.

 - Staff will clean high contact surfaces (e.g. desks, chairs, door knobs, counters, sinks and toilets) at least twice a day.
 High contact surfaces will also be sanitized with a bleach solution.